nwturner/stocks/README.md

 `portfolio` - ledger of transactions in the portfolio
 * stock_id (integer), date (date), quantity (numeric)

-`report_lines` - quantity and quote data aggregated for each holding with quantity > 0 in the portfolio as of the given date
+`report_lines` - price and quantity data aggregated for each holding with quantity > 0 in the portfolio as of the given date
 * date (date), stock_name (text), stock_symbol (text), quantity (numeric), open_value (numeric), high_value (numeric), low_value (numeric), close_value (numeric)

 `report_summary` - quote data for all holdings in the entire stock portfolio aggregated for the given date